 The nickel department's nickel production in the year ended 31 December 2020 fell 9 per cent. from the year ended 31 December 2019, mainly reflecting Koniambo operating as a single-line operation for the majority of 2020 and the expected decline in grades at the Sudbury mines.
 At Koniambo, one of the two furnaces was undergoing annual maintenance when COVID-19 restrictions were introduced in March.
 The restrictions on movement of staff and contractors resulted in this shutdown being prolonged.
 The furnace was recommissioned in October 2020.
-The second furnace was closed for its own maintenance in 2021 and a restart is currently expected in the second half of 2021.
+The second furnace was closed for its own maintenance in 2021, with recommissioning expected in March 2021.